Skip to content

 — James Clear, Atomic Habits

-Tiago Forte, author Building a Second Brain, calling that system a “Second Brain” — a digital environment that handles storage and organization so the biological brain is freed for higher-level thinking.
+Tiago Forte, author of Building a Second Brain, calling that system a “Second Brain” — a digital environment that handles storage and organization so the biological brain is freed for higher-level thinking.
 His method — capture, organize, distill, express — doesn't propose remembering more.
 It proposes designing infrastructure so the right information can always be retrieved at the right moment, not after the opportunity has passed.

 Sơ đồ Career OS: Sự kết nối giữa Data, Tools và Systems của BEUP Space